-Before we headed to the first, and worst, of the portages, we turned back to our old friend, the Diablo!
-Thanks to the rain and our desire to get the thing done with, we had not taken any pix of the difficult boulder stretch of the portage trail.
-It was a sunny morning when we paddled back.
-Just going back as tourists made for a different experience!
+Before we headed to the first and worst of the portages, we turned back to our old friend, the Diablo!
+Thanks to the rain and our desire to get the thing done, we had not taken any pix of the difficult boulder stretch of the portage trail.
+It was a sunny morning as we paddled back.
+Returning as tourists made for a different experience!
 Max momentarily set aside the purpose of our mission to focus on a flower drying in the sun.

-A few minutes spent looking for the start of the trail and then it was on to a rolling trail with a bit of mush and mud, sometimes helped by logs laid down to deal with the worst of it.
+A few minutes were spent looking for the start of the portage, and then it was on to a rolling trail with a bit of mush and mud, sometimes helped by logs laid down to deal with the worst of it.

-About an hour and a half later we put in on the edge of a small puddle which we were able to walk up to without a lot of difficulties.
+About an hour and a half later, we put in on the edge of a small puddle which we could walk up to without much difficulty.
 The pic below shows the terrain – with the canoe ready to be slipped into the water after our little Gatorade/Clifbar break is done.

 The start of the second portage (SP03) is in the distance.
-We knew we were at the trailhead when we found the portage sign laying in the grass.
-We really should have done a better job of putting the sign back up; that prospectors’ tape is not going to be holding it very long.
+We knew we were at the trailhead when we found the portage sign lying in the grass.
+We really should have done a better job of putting the sign back up; that prospector’s tape will not hold it very long.

 As for the trail itself, it felt like a portage trail!
-Again, a mix of mostly nice stretches and a bit of mush and in less than a half-hour we were off to the third, and last of the portages into Cairngorm Lake.
+Like the first one it was a mix of mostly nice stretches and a bit of mush.
+We were off to the third and last portage of the day into Cairngorm Lake in less than a half-hour.

-A short 400-meter paddle to the other end of another puddle lake and we faced our third and last carry of the day (SP04).
+A short 400-meter paddle to the other end of another puddle lake, and we faced our third and last carry of the day (SP04).
 Again, the portage sign was not initially visible when we looked for the start of the trail.
-We found it laying in the grass and put it back up.
-We also made more use of our hot pink prospectors’ tape on some of the more vague or confusing sections of the trail.
+We found it lying in the grass and put it back up.
+We also used our hot pink prospectors’ tape on some of the trail’s more vague or confusing sections.

 Within a half-hour, we arrived at the end of portage into Cairngorm and found a beaver dam to deal with.